attila-petho/Dots_WideNeuralNetwork/README.md

 ### Observation Space

 The agents don't see the whole environment, instead each player has a field of view around them, which is a fixed value added to their radii, so it gets bigger when they grow.
 The Observation Space is a vector with 366 elements.
 The first 360 elements correspond to an angle around the players, and the next four is for the boundaries.
 When a small dot or a wall is in the player's field of view, it's distance from the player is stored in the corresponding place in the vector.
+If the enemy player is in sight, its distance from the player is also stored at the specific angle but with a negative sign.
 The last two slots store the radii of the two players, this way they have information about the other player's size, even if they don't "see" each other, which makes their decision easier.
 Each agent gets an observation vector from the environment, and to make the learning easier, the vectors are normalized using each player's field of view, so the resulting vector can be seen as a sort of relative distance from the players.

 ### Scores and Rewards